 LinkedIn is a powerful tool for professionals to connect, network, and showcase their skills and experience.
 While both personal profiles and company pages can be used on the platform, it’s been found that personal profiles tend to see better growth and engagement.
 Learn more about how to make the most of LinkedIn for your professional goals.

 LinkedIn Company Page vs Personal Profile: Which one should I use?

-We manage quite a few LinkedIn accounts for our clients.
-Without exception those who use their personal profile in LinkedIn see better growth and engagement than those who use a company page.
+We manage a lot of LinkedIn accounts for our clients.
+Without exception, those who use their personal profile on LinkedIn see better growth and engagement than those who use a company page.

-For example, The Piece of Cake Marketing LinkedIn page has 64 followers.
-However, between us on our personal profiles we have well over 4000 connections.
-It therefore stands to reason that our profile posts are likely to perform to a higher standard.
+For example, The Piece of Cake Marketing LinkedIn page has 200 followers.
+However, between us on our personal profiles, we have well over 7000 connections.
+It, therefore, stands to reason that our profile posts are likely to perform to a higher standard.

 Why does a LinkedIn Personal Profile perform better?

 People naturally seek connections with others.
 Engaging in conversations with your LinkedIn connections is a great way to network, your logo may represent your business but a logo may not hold significant value for potential clients.
 You may find they are more interested in getting to know the personalities behind the business.

 If you are willing to put in the time you can send a connection request to almost anyone else who is on LinkedIn.
 It is therefore relatively easy to grow your following on LinkedIn!
 Just use the search function to target your desired audience.